 - International Organization for Medical Physics - professional organization for those in the field of medical physics

-- Physics.org - interactive career guide for those majoring in physics
+- Institute of Physics - interactive career guide for those majoring in physics

 - The Physics Careers Resource - general information regarding the field of physics as well as information for students